anfema/bin-grammar/Readme.md

 	- Problem 1: reversing the transform functions
 	- Problem 2: grammars are layed out as parsing functions, needs to be a parser and a encoder. this will probably change the API to define your own types, so version will increment to 2.0
-- Make the `bigEndian` flag inherit from a setting on the parser as mostly the endianness does not actually change in a single packet.